Prosenjit Chatterjee denies rumours of joining BJP, Yash Dasgupta joins safron camp | Entertainment

 ALSO READ

-Govt committed to discuss farmers' issues, Agriculture Minister Narendra Singh Tomar tells Lok Sabha.
+Opposition MPs give adjourment notices in Lok Sabha demanding repeal of farm laws

-Lok Sabha adjourned till 5 pm amid sloganeering by opposition members demanding repeal of three farm laws.
+Lok Sabha adjourned again till 5.00 PM as opposition continues its protest over three new farm laws.

-Farm laws to be core agenda for Congress in Lok Sabha today, uproar expected
+Lok Sabha adjourned till 4.30 PM as opposition protests against three farm laws.